nirb999/easy-ott-subtitles/README.md

 OTT (DASH/HLS) automatic subtitles translator/transcriber.
 Suitable to VoD and Live OTT streams.

+It is basically a manifest manipulator for HLS and DASH.
+It adds subtitle(s) track(s) to the origin manifest according to the URL parameters (see instructions below).
+It allows very easy intergation: no changes to the origin stream are needed, work is done on-the-fly.

 Currently using Google Cloud Translation and Speech-to-Text APIs.

 * * *